uJordy/Automated-Quote-System/README.md

 #  Automated Quote System - Quote Web App

-Welcome to the Automated Quote System's Quote Web App!
 This application allows users to generate quotes for web and mobile apps.